-There are several companies offering Online Wills that are pre-filled with language that complies with the Estate law in your province.
+Several companies offer Online Wills that are pre-filled with language that complies with the Estate law in your province.

-They guide you through the process of completing your Will, and afterwards, you can print it off for signatures.
-You can also easily update it, reprint, and sign if needed in the future.
+They guide you through the process of completing your Will, and afterward, you can print it off for signatures.
+You can also easily update it, reprint it, and sign it if needed in the future.

 Note that for this Will to be valid, it must be signed by you in front of two witnesses.
-Each of the witnesses must also sign the Will in front of you and each other.
+The witnesses must also sign the Will in front of you and each other.

 Your witnesses cannot be beneficiaries in your Will (e.g. a spouse cannot witness your Will).

 One of your witnesses can file an Affidavit of Execution in court stating that you signed the Will appropriately.

 You may be able to witness your Will virtually in Ontario due to recent updates to the legislation brought about by the COVID-19 pandemic.

 A Will Kit service or template is not advisable if:

 - You want to set up trusts for children or add custom clauses

 - You need estate planning advice to save on taxes